OlenaShev4nko/SlowReader/README.md

 ### Tab 4 — Library & Saved Documents

-In the library tub, we can confirm the book is uploaded.
+In the library tab, we can confirm the book is uploaded.

 <img src="assets/Tab_4_Library.png" width="100%" alt="Library of Uploaded Books">